GeographyJames/constraints_db/docs/source/index.rst

    This project is under devlopment

-Chech out the :doc:`usage` section for further information.
+Chech out the :doc:`usages` section for further information.

 .. toctree::
    :maxdepth: 2